 - Parliamentary & Extra Parliamentary Column

 - Faith Column

 - Women’s Column

 - Academic Column (including reparations scholar-activists).

 The ISMAR is itself a column of the wider Peoples Reparations International Movement (PRIM).

-The aims of the march formalised in 2015 being:
+The aims of the March were formalised in 2015 as follows:

 1. To draw attention to Afrikan peoples’ global determination to not let the British State and other perpetrators get away with the crimes of the Maangamizi (Afrikan hellacaust and continuum of chattel, colonial and neo-colonial enslavement);